okadim/manatal-test/manatal_service/README.md

 Expose the FastAPI application on port 8000.
 Expose the Streamlit user interface on port 8501.
+Please wait patiently till the embeddings end running and till service and streamlit interface are up.. you can follow advancement thanks to tqdm bar

 3. **Access the Application**

 FastAPI Documentation: You can access the FastAPI Swagger UI for API documentation at http://localhost:8000/docs.
 Streamlit Interface: You can access the Streamlit UI at http://localhost:8501.

 ### Additional Information
 To edit the data (e.g., job postings or candidates), modify the JSON files under the /data directory.
 The generate_100k_mock.py script can be used to generate mock candidate data for testing purposes.